eneerge/mIRC-Scripting-Language-for-Sublime-Text/README.md

 Auto Completion
 ---------------
-Autocomplete will work for /commands and $identifiers.
+Autocomplete will work for all /commands and $identifiers.
 All commands and identifiers can be autocompleted.
+Want to see a list of all mIRC commands or identifiers?
+Just type "syntax-command-" or "syntax-identifier-" and you will see all available mIRC commands and identifiers.

 Auto Completion - Syntax Assistance
 -----------------------------------